Rosado25/Rosado25/README.md

 <div align="center">
   <br />

-  > 🌌 I'm currently exploring AI, cognition, and how humans process reality.
+  > 🌌 Curious about everything.
   >
   > ⚡ **Fun fact:** I gain a lot of creativity out of movies.